With all my travelling around the world, it is

 participants, send instant messages and share files.
 Voicemail will

-send voice messages between users.
-What’s really cool about Skype is
+voice messages between users.
+What’s really cool about Skype is that

-that you can also call almost any number in the standard telephone
+you can also call almost any number in the standard telephone network,

-network, receive calls from normal telephones and forward calls to up
+receive calls from normal telephones and forward calls to up to 3

 ·